310mc/https-310mc.github.io-tl/source/_posts/motor_show/snails_pace.md

 {% endbubble %}

 {% bubble Shinobu %}
-Nihihi~ Alkaloid gets along well with each other too, huh?
+Nihihi~ ALKALOID gets along well with each other too, huh?

 But Ryuseitai refuses to lose to you!
 For we are *all for one, one for all*!